Unsupervised Vehicle Counting via Multiple Camera Domain Adaptation

 \section{CONCLUSIONS}

 In this article, we tackle the problem of determining the density and the number of objects present in large sets of images.
-Building on a CNN-based density estimator, the proposed methodology is capable of generalizing to new sources of data for which there is no training data available.
+Building on a CNN-based density estimator, the proposed methodology can generalize to new sources of data for which there is no training data available.
 We achieve this generalization by adversarial learning, whereby a discriminator attached to the output induces similar density distribution in the target and source domains.
 Experiments show a significant improvement relative to the performance of the model without domain adaptation.
-Given the conventional structure of the estimator, the improvement obtained by just monitoring the output entails a great capacity to generalize training and thus suggesting the application of similar principles to the inner layers of the network.
-In our view, the surprising outcome of this work opens new perspectives to deal with the scalability of learning methods for large physical systems with scarce supervisory resources.
+Given the conventional structure of the estimator, the improvement obtained by just monitoring the output entails a great capacity to generalize training, thus suggesting applying similar principles to the inner layers of the network.
+In our view, this work's surprising outcome opens new perspectives to deal with the scalability of learning methods for large physical systems with scarce supervisory resources.

 \ack This work was partially supported by LARSyS - FCT Plurianual funding 2020-2023 and by H2020 project AI4EU under GA 825619.